Tuesday, May 9, 2017

 Transferable skills – Virtually all employers want to hire someone with certain skills such as communication, problem solving, teamwork, organization, etc. There are many ways–and majors–to help you develop skills in these areas.
 Most always, a college major is not enough in and of itself to get you hired.
 Job candidates must be prepared to articulate and demonstrate the skills and experiences they have to offer.
 Talk with a career coach about setting goals to gain marketable and professional experience to complement what you will learn in the classroom.

-Messiah College’s Career and Professional Development Center has incredible resources that can help you find a major and career path best fit for your strengths and areas of interest.
+Messiah University’s Career and Professional Development Center has incredible resources that can help you find a major and career path best fit for your strengths and areas of interest.
 Please visit the link here, or email email@example.com for more helpful information!